×

 8. Set metal bowl in a larger bowl of ice water and stir until cold, 10 to 15 minutes.

-9. Stir in heavy whipping cream and freeze in an ice cream maker.
+9. Stir in heavy whipping cream and vanilla and freeze in an ice cream maker.

 10. Put ice cream in an air-tight container and freeze for at least 2 hours, until hardened.